 A. THE COMPANY HAS A RESPONSIBILITY TO DEFEND ITSELF AGAINST UNFOUNDED CLAIMS

 The Company has an obligation towards its shareholders, and the Board of Directors has a fiduciary duty, to defend itself and its representatives against legal proceedings where such actions are based on unfounded and unsupported allegations and risk a serious miscarriage of justice.
-The preliminary investigation launched by the Swedish Prosecution Authority in 2010, which is based on unproven allegations in unverified NGO reports, is out of the Company’s control to resolve unilaterally.
-Despite over ten years of co-operation with the Swedish Prosecution Authority, there is still no clarity as to whether the investigation will be discontinued or charges will be brought, despite numerous indications by the Prosecutor since 2015 that a decision was imminent.
+The preliminary investigation launched by the Swedish Prosecution Authority in 2010, which is based on unproven allegations concerning alleged complicity in violations of international humanitarian law contained in unverified NGO reports, is out of the Company’s control to resolve unilaterally.
+Despite eleven years of co- operation with the Swedish Prosecution Authority, there is still no clarity as to whether the investigation will be discontinued or charges will be brought, despite numerous indications by the Prosecutor since 2015 that a decision was imminent.

 Given that a resolution of this case lies either with a decision by the Swedish Prosecution Authority or the Swedish Courts, the Board of Directors believes that it is both right and legitimate that the Company and the Company representatives continue to defend themselves vigorously, through the Swedish Courts if necessary, and that ultimately the judicial process will result in a clear and unambiguous discharge of any and all allegations.